-Overriding the default rates and prices of inventory and products
+Override default rates and prices of inventory and products

 Once you select specific inventory and products for a price sheet, you can adjust the retail price and net rate or commission.
 You can also track contract and contract retail values.